MoreThanHidden/aoc2023/README.md

 - Day 3 - Part 2:

   This was a lot more difficult ended up storing the coordinates in a range and then checking if the symbol was contained.
+- Day 4 - Part 1:

+Just find the matches and then double for each match.
+- Day 4 - Part 2:

+Had to make a loop and just be careful about the recursion.